ValterH/graphs-for-synthetic-relational-data-generation/README.md

     ├── LICENSE
     ├── README.md          <- The top-level README for developers using this project.
+    ├── ckpt               <- Directory containing VAE and diffusion checkpoints.
-    ├── data               <- Directory containing the data used in the project ├── models             <- Trained and serialized models, model predictions, or model summaries ├── notebooks          <- Jupyter notebooks.
+    ├── data               <- Directory containing the data used in the project.
-    ├── reports            <- Generated analysis as HTML, PDF, LaTeX, etc.
+    ├── eval               <- Directory containing the evaluation results.
+    ├── models             <- Directory containing the GNN model weights.
+    ├── notebooks          <- Jupyter notebooks.
-    │   └── figures        <- Generated graphics and figures to be used in reporting ├── requirements.txt   <- The requirements file for reproducing the analysis environment, e.g.
-    ├── setup.py           <- makes project pip installable (pip install -e .) so src can be imported ├── src                <- Source code for use in this project.
+    ├── requirements.txt   <- The requirements file for reproducing the environment ├── setup.py           <- makes project pip installable (pip install -e .) so src can be imported ├── src                <- Source code for use in this project.
+    ├── tabsyn             <- Modified tabsyn submodule code.
 <!--
 │   ├── __init__.py    <- Makes src a Python module
     │   │